gramo-org/brreg_grunndata/README.md

 This lib exposes a couple of ways getting data from BRREG.
-You can either use the `Client` directly which gives direct access to response, it's `#message` (data) and `#header` (BRREG's status and sub statuses) or you can use the `Service` which returns data as objects where types is defined.
+You can either use the `Client` directly which gives direct access to response, it's `#message` (data) and `#header` (BRREG's status and sub statuses) or you can use the `Service` which returns data put in predefined types.

 ## How to use the client